onekin/AnnotateGPT/README.md

 # DEVELOPERS MANUAL
 ## Architecture Overview
 Chatin is a browser extension and it is developed with web development technologies: JavaScript, Node and Gulp.
-It is developed over the last Manifest version (Manifest version 3): https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3?hl=es-419
+It is developed over the last Manifest version ([Manifest version 3](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3?hl=es-419))

 The web extension follows the standard web browser extension architecture with content script modules to manage the web content and background scripts to manage the local storage, mindmeister and LLM communications.